 Because students are not often encouraged to or informed how to question in a classroom where teaching by telling is taking place, they frequently are reticent to do so in novel inquiry-oriented classroom settings.
 Many students respond to hundreds of questions each year, but they often fail to pick up the art of posing meaningful questions as a result of these experiences.
-Unfortunately, students don't learn the skill or habit of questioning by "osmosis."
-Teaching effective questioning skills is rarely seen as part of a traditional course.
+This is clear evidence that students don't learn the skill or habit of questioning by "osmosis."
+Unfortunately, teaching effective questioning skills is rarely seen as part of a traditional course.
 As it is true of teachers who are attempting to use Socratic questioning for the first time, so it is will be with students who are expected to question others.
-If they are to become engaged in Socratic dialogues as active inquirers, they would benefit from direct instruction in this area.
+If they are to become engaged in Socratic dialogues as active inquirers, they would benefit from explicit guidance in asking questions.

 Many students are at a loss when it comes to developing the wide variety of probing questions commonly asked by teachers during Socratic dialogues.
 Teachers have an advantage.
 They know the difference between divergent and convergent questioning.
 They know the subject matter and the misconceptions that students often bring into the classroom.
 They know the processes and assumptions, principles and values of science.
-Whether they are aware of it or not, many teachers turn to Bloom's taxonomy of educational objectives (Bloom, 1956) as a guide to formulating questions.
+In addition, teachers might subconsciously turn to Bloom's taxonomy of educational objectives (Bloom, 1956) as a guide to formulating questions.

 As almost any first-year teacher can explain, there are categories of question types associated with each of the six cognitive domains in Bloom's taxonomy: knowledge, comprehension, application, analysis, synthesis, and evaluation.
-While Bloom's taxonomy is a rudimentary guide to developing questions, its cognitive domains do not depict the much wider range of question types that might be posed during a Socratic dialogue - especially one associated with scientific processes.
+While Bloom's taxonomy is a rudimentary guide to developing questions, its cognitive domains do not depict the much wider range of question types that might be posed during a Socratic dialogue - especially one associated with scientific discovery.
 Rhodes' typology of questions (Rhodes, 1995) is a more powerful guide to formulating questions in this situation, and science teachers should be as familiar with it as they are with Bloom's taxonomy.